We’re offering six free computer classes at our Lake Branch in September, including introductions to the Internet, email and Facebook.

-The classes at the Main Branch include:
+The classes include:

-- introduction to Facebook at 10 a.m. on Wednesday, Feb.
-23. The hands-on class will demonstrate basic Facebook features and tips.
+- introduction to Facebook at 6:30 p.m. on Wednesday, Sept.
+27. The hands-on class will demonstrate basic Facebook features and tips.
 Please come to class with your Facebook login information and password.

 The library also offers several online computer classes through the LinkedIn Learning database.
 The courses are free to watch with a public library card.
 For more information, visit www.mentorpl.org/linkedinlearning.